teofiloxyz/business-auto-report/README.md

 # Business Auto Report 📊

 ## Introduction
 **Business Auto Report** is a financial data analysis showcase app.
-It's designed to effortlessly generate comprehensive PDF reports for a specified month based on business data.
+It's designed to effortlessly generate PDF reports for a specified month based on business data.

 ## Demonstration